TeamMsgExtractor/msg-extractor/README.md

 If you have any questions feel free to contact me, Matthew Walker, at mattgwwalker at gmail.com.
 NOTE: Due to time constraints, <a href="https://github.com/TheElementalOfCreation">The Elemental of Creation</a> has been added as a contributer to help manage the project.
 As such, it may be helpful to send emails to arceusthe@gmail.com as well.

+If you have issues, it would be best to get help for them by opening a new github issue.

 Error Reporting
 ------------
 Should you encounter an error that has not already been reported, please do the following when reporting it: